Bruxism, Dental Health Problems, Pediatric Dentist

 Let’s review a couple of ways in which you can help your kids overcome teeth grinding.

 Tooth grinding often happens at night.
-Therefore, any way you can get your child to relax before bed should alleviate their grinding.
+Therefore, any way you can get your child to relax before their bedtime should alleviate their grinding.

 You can try gentle stretching, diffusing calming essential oils like lavender and chamomile, or guided meditation.
-Daily exercise also helps alleviate stress, which can help your child relax and sleep better at night.
+Daily exercise also helps alleviate stress, which can help your child relax, sleep better at night, and avoid clenching their teeth during sleep.

-Have your child pay attention to the way their jaw feels.
+Please have your child pay attention to the way their jaw feels.
 Is it tight and tense?
 Are the upper and lower teeth clenched against each other?
-Encourage them to breathe well, and with each breath, tell them to loosen and release the jaw.
+Encourage them to breathe well, and with each breath, tell them to loosen and release their jaw.

 Tell them to let the upper and lower teeth fall gently apart and to rest the tip of their tongue against the back of their top front teeth.
 When you get your child to notice when they’re grinding their teeth, they will likely have the power to stop this bad habit.